A tabletop filled with pumpkins, bowls, and leaves

 Get Creative with Leftovers

 Got loads of Thanksgiving leftovers?
 Don’t we all.
 However, I’d urge you to forget tossing them, though.
 Leftovers are pure gold when it comes to post-holiday.
 They make budget-friendly ways to pull together meals.
 And you could use them as-is, or do what I do, and transform them into new and improved superstars!
-Let’s talk about transformation and changing things up!
+Let’s discuss transformation and making changes!

 Turn those turkey scraps into a savory pot pie, cold cuts, easy turkey hash, or soup.
 Use leftover mashed potatoes for potato rolls, latkes, soup thickener, or piles of fluffy potato pancakes.

-Bonus: with those two-compartment meal prep containers I mentioned earlier, you can easily portion out leftovers for your own post-holiday meals, too.
-And some of those containers are freezer and microwave safe, so pop those buggers into the freezer for another meal, another day.
+With those two-compartment meal prep containers I mentioned earlier, you can easily portion out leftovers for your own post-holiday meals, too.
+And some of those containers are freezer and microwave-safe, so pop those buggers into the freezer for another meal, another day.

 Make Thanksgiving leftovers feel like a fresh feast by adding a little twist to your storage approach.
 Store different components separately to mix and match new dishes daily or weekly.
 It’s all about keeping your meals exciting without shelling out more cash for extra groceries.